 The FRC (Financial Reporting Council) promotes high-quality corporate governance and set the standards for accounting, auditing, and actuarial work in the UK.
 The quality of corporate reporting and auditing are regularly monitored by FRC.
 Recently, FRC published a number of changes to accounting standards for Small Entities in accordance with the recent changes to the Companies Act 2006.

 One of the major changes to the UK legal requirements for accounts was small and micro companies can no longer follow the FRSSE (Financial Reporting Standard for Smaller Entities).
 New UK GAAP (FRS102) was implemented, and those entities who currently apply the FRSSE have to either follow the requirements of FRS102 or FRS102 Section 1A or FRS105.
 These Financial Reporting Standards were applicable for the accounting periods beginning on or after 1st January 2016.
-FRS 102 brings well-integrated reporting regime which is based on IFRS but with considerable changes to suit for companies of all sizes in the UK.
+FRS 102 brings a well-integrated reporting regime which is based on IFRS but with considerable changes to suit for companies of all sizes in the UK.
 FRS102 (new UK GAAP) or UK IFRS will soon replace all of the current accounting standards.

-Impact on Small and Micro entities
+Impact of changes in financial reporting on Small and Micro Entities

-FRS102 will differ from previous UK GAAP depending on the each company’s individual circumstances and on the adoption of accounting policies where there are options under the accounting standard.
+FRS102 will differ from previous UK GAAP depending on each company’s individual circumstances and on the adoption of accounting policies where there are options under the accounting standard.
 Major differences in accounting which impacted are:

 - Investment Property: Income statement should also include the movements in the value

-- Balance Sheet: In specific financial instruments such as investments, derivatives, receivables, , more items are required to be measured at market value.
+- Balance Sheet: In specific financial instruments such as investments, derivatives, and receivables, , more items are required to be measured at market value.
 Changes in the market/fair value should also be accounted in the Income Statement.